ArturPaluch1/GitApiConsume-REST/README.md

 # GitApiConsume-REST

 REST version of application, that consumes Github Api.
+The application was made with Java and SpringBoot.
 In return of Get request with header with parameter „Accept: application/xml” application returns 404 error with message: "XML is not acceptable".
 Parameter „Accept: application/json” grants access to api.
 When user in request parameter pass username, that does not exist in GitHub or will send empty value, api will return 406 error.